grickly-nyu/grickly/README.md

 $ python manage.py create_db
 ```

-Note: you do not need to run "python manage.py db upgrade" or "python manage.py db migrate" if its your first go at it
+Note: you do not need to run "python manage.py db upgrade" or "python manage.py db migrate" if its your first go at it.

-4. Run Back-End
+4. Run Back-End.

 ```
 $ python manage.py runserver